andressiri/RominaR/README.md

   ### Motivation for the project

   This application was created taking into consideration Romina's business but mainly with the purpose of applying to an end and enhance the knowledge in the basic technologies of web development: `HTML`, `CSS` and `JavaScript`.
-It was then carried out the construction of a single page site with basic contact functionalities that met the requirements for the client's business.
+It was then carried out the construction of a single page site with basic functionalities to encourage user contact and a good exposure of the client's business information.

   ### Build status